gajus/async-mysql/README.md

         e;
         // [Error: ER_PARSE_ERROR: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'INVALID_QUERY' at line 1]
     }

+    await connection.end();
 };

 main();
 ```

+## Beware

+This library has been created as part of [ES7 async function](https://github.com/lukehoban/ecmascript-asyncawait) proposal research.
+It covers basic use of [mysql](https://www.npmjs.com/package/mysql).
+I do not advise to use it in production, though I will be testing it in several private projects and update as I go – contributions are welcome too.